Chroogomphus: Ecology

 Members of this genus have been thought to be ectomycorrhizal with various species of pine, but there is now evidence that all members of the Gomphidiaceae are parasitic upon other boletes.
 Specifically, Chroogomphus species are thought to be parasitic on various conifer-associated Suillus species, with this parasitism often being highly species-specific.

 In the Pacific Northwest of North America, C. tomentosus is found with Pseudotsuga menziesii (Douglas-fir) and Tsuga heterophylla (western hemlock).
 C. helveticus of Europe is found in conifer forests containing spruce (Picea ssp.).

 Uses

-Chroogomphus rutilus, C. ochraceus, C. oregonensis, C. tomentosus, and C. vinicolor are edible and may be interchangeable for culinary purposes.
-They are not, however, regarded as flavorful and possess neither a distinctive taste nor odor.
+Chroogomphus rutilus, C. oregonensis, C. tomentosus, and C. vinicolor are edible and may be interchangeable for culinary purposes, but are not regarded highly and possess neither a distinctive taste nor odor.
 One food writer states about C. rutilus and C. vinicolor:

 They are excellent when dried, have a firm chewy texture but almost no flavor.
 This means you can put them in any dish without worrying about overpowering them - there's nothing to overpower!
 They make an excellent textural addition, though, a little crunchy, a little rubbery, very pleasant.
 Use them in tomato sauce as a meat substitute, or in a spicy Thai curry.
 You can't go wrong, because you can't taste them.